The APC gene rs41115 polymorphism is associated with survival in Iranian colorectal cancer patients

 Conclusion

-The prognostic impact of APC tumor suppressor gene mutation was not well-established yet.
+The prognostic impact of tumor suppressor gene mutation was not well-established yet.
 Proper identification of the different molecular pathways in CRC pathogenesis and the different allelic variants of the responsible genes, along with assessing gene-environmental factors and their interaction, are the main key elements used to define the high-risk populations.
 As well, genetic susceptibility in different ethnics warrants further investigation in future studies.

 Abbreviations